 Almost all doctors I speak to now speak fondly of their time at medical school.
 Whether it be abroad or in the UK, they will be the best days of your life.

 Studying medicine abroad may turn out to be the biggest and best adventure of your life.
 You will come back a different individual with bucket-loads of life experience.
 But it isn’t for everyone.
 Take time to make this decision and see if it is right for you.
 Don’t be afraid to get in touch with us for help in any aspect of your application.
 I hope this blog has helped answer some questions, but also stir-up some new ones.
-For further information, you can also read our series of blog posts by Gerens Curnow, about studying abroad in specific countries.
+For further information, you can also read our series of blog posts about studying abroad in specific countries.